|2020 SPRING PORTRAIT PAINTING in ARGENTON CHATEAU|

 (Single living available in limited supply, for +250 euros minimum.)

 |HOW to APPLY:||

-Admissions for 2020 SPRING PORTRAIT in ARGENTON CHATEAU will open in June 2019.
+Admissions for 2020 SPRING PORTRAIT in ARGENTON CHATEAU are OPEN.

 Before you apply, please review the ADMISSIONS page for general information about the application process.